ericgwash/Online-Retail-KMeans-RFM-Model-/README.md

 The project begins by cleaning the data and removing any cancelled purchases.
 Outliers are also identified and removed.

-Next, principal component analysis (PCA) and K-Means clustering are used to identify customer segments.
+Next, K-Means clustering is used to identify customer segments.
 The number of clusters is determined using the elbow method.
-The result is visualized using a scatter plot.

 RFM analysis is also performed to identify the most valuable customers.
 The RFM score is used to segment customers into different groups and a bar chart is used to visualize the result.